mohamed3asem/fixedSolutionTask/README.md

     - `actions`: This folder contains all actions that can be dispatched to redux.
     - `types`   - `routes`: Folder to store the types related to redux.
   - `models` : Folder to contains all types related to apis
-  - `test-utils`: Folder to store tests-related utilities and components.
   - `App.js`: Main component that starts your whole app.
   - `index.js`: Entry point of your application as per React-Native standards.